BioSchemas/bioschemas.github.io/pages/_tutorials/dde/check_a_pull_request.md

-## Check a pull request for a profile update:
+## Check a pull request for a new or updated specification:

 ### Step 1 - Verify the parent class is correct.
 If not, edit the JSONLD to fix it
 {% include_relative edit_your_jsonld.md %}